 In Poland, a person’s name day is

 considered more important than their birthday an important holiday.
 (This is actually quite common in northern Europe.)
-(Editor’s Note: Due to conflicting reports about which holiday is more important, I’m changing the wording to just simply “important.”)
+(Editor’s Note: Due to conflicting opinions about which holiday is more important, I’m changing the wording to simply “important.”)

 When movies are dubbed for Polish TV, one man reads all the parts, even those of women and children.